volfpeter/fastapi-motor-oil/README.md

 # fastapi-motor-oil

-Typed utilities for using MongoDB (and the asyncio `motor` driver) with FastAPI - not an ODM.
+Typed utilities for using MongoDB (and the async `motor` driver) with FastAPI - not an ODM.

 ## Installation